Student Score Reporting

 Overall Performance Levels

 Summative ELPAC overall performance levels are categorical labels given to particular scale score ranges.
-The minimum and maximum scale scores for each performance level typically vary for grade level or grade span; these are presented in Appendix A: Scale Score Ranges.
+The minimum and maximum scale scores for each performance level typically vary for grade level or grade span; these are presented in the Summative ELPAC subsection of Appendix A: Scale Score Ranges.
 Performance levels for domains are also reported for Listening, Speaking, Reading, and Writing and were set during a process called standard setting, which established the association between scale scores and their category of performance.

-Table 2 lists the four Summative ELPAC reporting levels and describes what students at each level can typically do.
+Table 8 lists the four Summative ELPAC performance levels and describes what students at each level can typically do.

 Level 4